danilo-dmp/danilo-dmp/README.md

 - 🔭 I’m currently working as customer care advocate at Shutterstock!

-- ▶️ I'm pursuing a Higher diploma for Computer Science at CCT College, Dublin
+- ▶️ I have Higher diploma for Computer Science at CCT College, Dublin (Second Class Honours 1)

 - 💬 Ask me about **Content Creation, Java, Python, JavaScript, HTML and CSS**